There's no mention of President Trump's rhetoric in the editorial, however

 As I’ve written on a number of occasions, most newspaper readers read only the headlines and the headline on Tuesday’s front page article tells us:

 Wheeling Police: More Gun Restrictions Wouldn’t Have Stopped Las Vegas Massacre

 Most of what is in the . . .

 (Just wondering -- does anybody there actually read the editorials before they are published?)

 The lead editorial in this afternoon’s Wheeling News-Register, “Wait For Facts On Mass Killing,” counsels us to wait for more information before we draw any conclusion about the Las Vegas massacre.
 The opening sentence tells us:

-The only conclusion shocked Americans should draw in the immediate aftermath of the of the horrifying massacre in . . .
+The only conclusion shocked Americans should draw in the immediate aftermath of the of the horrifying . . .